-The following sections define the steps the City will take to engage residents and stakeholders in developing the Consolidated Plan, the Annual Action Plan, Consolidated Annual Performance and Evaluation Report (CAPER), and the Analysis of Impediments to Fair Housing Choice (AI).
+The following sections define the steps the City will take to engage residents and stakeholders in developing the Consolidated Plan (ConPlan), the Annual Action Plan (APP), Consolidated Annual Performance and Evaluation Report (CAPER), and the Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice (AI).

-Consolidated Plan/Annual Action Plan/Analysis of Impediments
+Consolidated Plan/Annual Action Plan/Assessment of Fair Housing/Analysis of Impediments

-The public participation requirements for the Consolidated Plan, Annual Action Plan, and Analysis of Impediments to Fair Housing Choice are the same.
-During the initial year of a Consolidated Plan (e.g. 2020's Annual Action Plan under the 2020-2024 Five-Year Consolidated Plan), both the Consolidated Plan and the Action Plan will be prepared at the same time under the same public participation process.
-A new Analysis of Impediments to Fair Housing Choice will be conducted with each new Five-Year Consolidated Plan.
+The public participation requirements for the ConPlan, AAP, and Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice are the same.
+During the first year of a ConPlan (e.g., 2025's Annual Action Plan under the 2025-2029 Five-Year Consolidated Plan), both the ConPlan and the AAP will be prepared at the same time under the same public participation process.
+A new Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice will be conducted with each new Five-Year Consolidated Plan.

-Step 1: Initial Public Input Hearing
+Step 1: Initial Public Input Hearing/Meeting

-The City of Fargo's Community Development division will convene a public hearing prior to publishing the Consolidated Plan/Annual Action Plan/Analysis of Impediments to Fair Housing Choice.
-This public hearing will obtain the views of citizens on housing and community development needs (including priority non-housing community development needs), the development of proposed activities, and proposed strategies and actions for affirmatively furthering fair housing consistent with the Analysis of Impediments to Fair Housing Choice (AI).
+The City of Fargo's Community Development Division will convene a public hearing "public input meeting" prior to publishing the Consolidated Plan/Annual Action Plan/Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice.
+This public hearing will obtain the views of citizens on housing and community development needs (including priority non-housing community development needs), the development of proposed activities, and proposed strategies and actions for affirmatively furthering fair housing consistent with the Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice (AI).
 It will also provide an overview of the previous program year's performance by presenting a summary of the previous year's Consolidated Annual Performance and Evaluation Report (CAPER).